 Authorized drivers may be required to sign a driving record addendum or undergo a computerized inspection by the Department of Motor Vehicles (DMV).

-RV Rental companies will rely on the information provided in the electronic DMV verification and/or driving record addendum to determine whether the lessee/authorized driver is eligible to rent/operate the vehicle.
+RV Rental companies will rely on the information provided in the electronic DMV verification and/or driving record supplement to determine whether the lessee/authorized driver is eligible to rent/operate the vehicle.

 Recommended RV Rentals in Alaska